britram/quic-base-drafts/draft-ietf-quic-recovery.md

 reduction in the sender's rate is important because the PTOs might be caused by loss of packets or acknowledgements due to severe congestion.

-A sender computes its PTO timer every time an ack-eliciting packet is sent.
-A sender might choose to optimize this by setting the timer fewer times if it knows that more ack-eliciting packets will be sent within a short period of time.
+A sender computes its PTO timer every time an ack-provoking packet is sent.
+A sender might choose to optimize this by setting the timer fewer times if it knows that more ack-provoking packets will be sent within a short period of time.

 ### Sending Probe Packets

-When a PTO timer expires, the sender MUST send one ack-eliciting packet as a probe.
-A sender MAY send up to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.
+When a PTO timer expires, the sender MUST send one ack-provoking packet as a probe.
+A sender MAY send up to two ack-provoking packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.

 Consecutive PTO periods increase exponentially, and as a result, connection